dpuyda/triclipper/docs/how_it_works.md

 edge intersects the top of the scan beam or ends at the top of the scan beam.

-Take the first active edge and add it to the auxiliary list of edges called the **sorted edge list (SEL)**.
+Take the first active edge and add it to the auxiliary list of edges called **sorted edge list (SEL)**.
 The edges in SEL will be sorted by decreasing the X coordinate of their intersection with the top of the scan beam or, if an edge ends at the top of the scan beam, the X coordinate of its end point.
-Edges with the same X coordinate are ordered by decreasing the X coordinate of their intersection with the bottom of the scan beam or, if an edge starts at the bottom of the scan beam, the X coordinate of its start point.
+Edges with the same X coordinate are sorted by decreasing the X coordinate of their intersection with the bottom of the scan beam or, if they start at the bottom of the scan beam, the X coordinate of their start points.

 ![intersections-2.svg](./img/intersections-2.svg)